 Questions that measure intent to take action in the future

 Just because consumers who experienced your marketing event haven’t acted yet, doesn’t mean they won’t in the future.
 Therefore, it is important to include some type of questions that measure the action consumers plan to take in the future.

-So there you have it, the three types of questions I see most frequently in event marketing post-event research.
-I work with multiple programs that deploy post-event research efforts.
-I have worked on developing post-event research initiatives from the ground up.
-While I don’t call myself and “expert” per se, I do consider myself a seasoned veteran.
+So there you have it, the three types of questions we see most frequently in event marketing post-event research.
 If you include these types of questions in a post-event research effort, you are bound to uncover some great findings that will make your event marketing program even more robust.

-Before I sign off, I have a bonus tip for you.
 When creating any of the questions above, make sure you tie them back to experience.
 For example, you could ask “What are your perceptions of XYZ brand?” or “Based on your experience with XYZ at a Mobile Tour event, what are your perceptions of the brand?”
 This removes ambiguity.
-You’re welcome!